What Is Appreciative Inquiry? (Definition, Examples & Model)

 In that case, I hope the resources in this article are helpful.
 I would love to hear your experiences of AI in practice, so please do share any of your thoughts with me in the comments.

-If you’re interested to read more, be sure to check our other articles on Appreciative Inquiry or the following books on appreciative inquiry.
+If you’re interested to read more, be sure to check our other articles on Appreciative Inquiry.

 We hope you enjoyed reading this article.
 Don’t forget to download our three Strengths Exercises for free.